 What Is Palm Oil?

 Palm oil is a vegetable oil that is extracted from the fruit of the oil palm tree, Elaeis guineensis.
-This is a plant which originates from the west coast of Africa, which Europeans took to Indonesia to try growing it there, due to poor success attempting to industrially farm it in Africa.
-At first, the plants were pollinated by hand, which was a labour intensive and inefficient process, however, in 1981 the African oil palm weevil, Elaeidobius kamerunicus, was introduced and this significantly increased production.
+This is a plant which originates from the west coast of Africa, which Europeans took to Indonesia to try growing there due to previously poor success attempting to industrially farm it elsewhere.
+At first, the plants were pollinated by hand, which was a labour intensive and inefficient process, however, in 1981 the African oil palm weevil, Elaeidobius kamerunicus, was introduced to the process and this significantly increased production.

 How Is Palm Oil Produced?

-The oil palm tree starts to produce fruit after 2 to 3 years and then produces fruit continuously for the rest of its life, which is usually 25 to 30 years.
-After this age the plants grow too high and are too difficult to harvest so they are injected with pesticide to kill them and then bulldozed, making way for new plants.
+The oil palm tree starts to produce fruit after about 2 to 3 years and then produces fruit continuously for the rest of its life, which is usually anything from 25 to 30 years.
+After this age the plants grow too high and are too difficult to harvest so are typically killed, and then bulldozed, making way for new plants.
 The oil palm trees are mainly grown in deforested areas.

 When the palm fruit is harvested, they are taken to factories where they are steamed to soften them, and then pressed to extract the palm oil and palm kernel oil, which come from the fruit and the seed respectively.
-After this has occurred, the oil may be subjected to more refining processes, depending upon what the desired outcome products are.
-The oil may also be subjected to fractioning, a process where the palm oil is separated into its liquid and solid parts.
+After this has occurred, the oil may be subjected to further refining processes, depending upon what the desired end products are.
+The oil may also be subjected to fractioning, a process where the palm oil is separated into its constituent liquid and solid parts.

 Where Is Palm Oil Found?

 Palm oil is found in almost everything you can think of.
 Cookies, chocolate, cakes, toothpaste, soap, shampoo.
 Whether we’re talking about health and beauty or food and drink, the list goes on and on.
 In fact, it is estimated that around 50% of all packaged products you can find in a supermarket are likely to contain palm oil.